NSLS-II/aphla/doc/tutorial.rst

 One interactive *Python* environment is also provided for interactive control of the storage ring.
-In this interactive environment, a set of APIs are provided to make physicists who has no knowledge of EPICS or low level channel access be able to do many measurements and diagnostics.
+In this interactive environment, a set of APIs are provided to help physicists who has no knowledge of EPICS or low level channel access be able to do many measurements and diagnostics.